 Items 1 and 2, however, remain our (the authors) property.
 In general we do allow you to download pictures for non-commercial use, and to translate articles freely.
 Its best to check with particular authors if you wish to use their work. kenshi247.net does not own authors work… it remains theirs.

 The public licenses found at creativecommons.org will give you an idea about where we generally stand with our work.
 As we quote and respect the authors whose work we use, please respect ours.

 Read more about the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

-kenshi 24/7 (the website and related social media accounts) does not (and will never) collect, save, or share any of our readers or followers information.
-This goes for customers who purchase physical or digital books from kendo-book.com as well.
+kenshi 24/7 itself (the website and related social media accounts) has zero intention (and will never have any) to collect, save, or share any of our readers or followers information.
+However, there are some instances where your information may be collected and saved:

 A note on translations

 For translated pieces please remember that translation is an art and not a science.
 Ten different people may translate even something simple ten different ways depending on their own particular interpretations and experience/background on the matter at hand.
 I personally tend not to translate literally, but with the aim of conveying the meaning.
 Any and all mistakes in translations are my own fault, and I apologise in advance.
 Feel free to get in touch should you think that there is an error in translation.